Connor Wong Preview, Player Props: Red Sox vs. Rays

-The Boston Red Sox and Connor Wong (.300 slugging percentage over his past 10 games, including one homer), battle starter Zach Eflin and the Tampa Bay Rays at Fenway Park, Tuesday at 7:10 PM ET.
+On Wednesday, Connor Wong (batting .094 in his past 10 games) and the Boston Red Sox face the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
+First pitch is at 6:10 PM ET.

-In his previous game he had a hitless performance (0-for-0) against the White Sox.
+In his most recent game he had a hitless showing (0-for-4) against the Rays.

 Sportsbook Promo Codes